-While Yorkshire Water is a highly regulated business, the strategy is also to go beyond compliance and further support Yorkshire by working in partnership to champion healthy, thriving livelihoods and sustainable economic growth.
-This approach feels even more important in light of the impacts of Covid-19, and we will continue to work hard to support the region's economic and social recovery.
+Whilst Yorkshire Water is a highly regulated business, the strategy is also to go beyond compliance and further support Yorkshire by working in partnership to champion healthy, thriving livelihoods and sustainable economic growth.
+This approach feels even more important in light of the impacts of Covid-19; and we will be working hard to support the region's economic and social recovery.